ibm-cloud-docs/databases-for-postgresql/howto-autoscaling.md

 Memory - Memory autoscaling is based on Disk I/O usage to provide more memory for disk caching as your read/write load increases.
 The benefit is that additional memory might alleviate pressure on disk I/O by supporting more caching.
 Autoscaling configurations based on memory usage are currently not available.

 Disk - Disk autoscaling can scale when either disk usage reaches a certain threshold, Disk I/O usage reach a certain threshold, or both.
 (The "or" in the UI operates as an `inclusive or`, `|`, `v`.)
 The amount of IOPS available to your deployment increases with disk size at a ratio of 10 IOPS for each GB.

+CPU and RAM autoscaling is not supported on Isolated Compute.
+Disk autoscaling is available.
+If you provisioned an isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+To add resources to your instance, manually scale your deployment.

 The resource numbers refer to each database member in a deployment.
 For example, there are two data members in a PostgreSQL deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM, that means each member gets 10 GB of disk and 1 GB of RAM.
 The total resources added to your deployment is 20 GB of disk and 2 GB of RAM.